Who are we?

 You get access to thousands of other members.

-The BOB maintains a private database of our 8,000 members, which includes vital statistics, pre-treatment cancer stage, follow-up PSA records and other personal information.
-As a member, you have the ability to contact these men.
+The BOB maintains a private database of our 10,000 members, which includes vital statistics, pre-treatment cancer stage, follow-up PSA records and other personal information.
+As a member, you have the ability to communicate with these men.

 You will receive a monthly newsletter.

-We issue a FREE 15-20 page monthly email newsletter to our members ("BOB Tales").
-For those members who do not have computers or email access, we snail mail printed newsletters each month.
+We issue a free, 15-20 page monthly email newsletter to our members ("BOB Tales").

 Fundamentally, the newsletter is utilized to advance our mission.
 That mission is to: